 Neva Özgen (kemençe, Turkey) grew up in Istanbul surrounded by Turkish classical music and jazz.
 She learned to play the flute but after entering the Istanbul Technical University Conservatory she switched to clarinet.
 It wasn't long before her interest in Turkish Classical music overtook her interest in Western classical traditions and she decided to study the kemençe, an instrument integral to Turkish classical music.
 She studied with Alaeddin Yavasca.
 Neva has deeply immersed herself in the works and taksims of Tanburi Cemil Bey.
 Like many kemençe players in Turkey today, she aims to continue the tradition established by Tanburi Cemil Bey which was passed on to her father.
 Ihsan Özgen's influence on his daughter cannot be underestimated and Neva Özgen can be considered a student of what is recognized as the ‘Ihsan Özgen school’ of Turkish classical music.
 She has accompanied him in performances of Turkish classical music in Europe, the United States and Turkey and is preparing to take over the Anatolia Ensemble.

-Dario Calderone (doublebass, The Netherlands/Italy) graduates in S. Cecilia conservatory of Rome in 2002 with maximum marks with prof. Massimo Giorgi, and Franco Petracchi.
-After a period spent in different orchestras as solo doublebass, he dedicates almost entirely to the music of the last 50 years, studying with Stefano Scodanibbio and Uli Fussenegger.
-He is member of Ensemble Algoritmo (it) and Ensemble Laboratorium (ch) and regularly collaborates with various international ensembles, working in close contact with important composers such as Salvatore Sciarrino, Beat Furrer, George Aperghis and I. Fedele.
-In 2010 founds the duo CO2 together with the flutist Riccarda Caflisch.
-Performed many premieres and many solo pieces were dedicated to him.
-In 2002 won “Werther Benzi” solo doublebass competition, and in 2006 got the Stipendiumpreis of the IMD of Darmstadt.
+Dario Calderone (double bass, The Netherlands/Italy) graduated in S. Cecilia conservatory of Rome in 2002 with maximum marks with prof. Massimo Giorgi, and Franco Petracchi.
+After a period spend in different orchestras as solo doublebass, he dedicated almost entirely to the music of the last fifty years, studying with Stefano Scodanibbio and Uli Fussenegger.
+He is member of Ensemble Algoritmo (it) and Ensemble Laboratorium (ch) and regularly collaborates with various international ensembles, working in close contact with composers such as Salvatore Sciarrino, Beat Furrer, George Aperghis and I. Fedele.
+In 2010 he founded duo CO2 together with flutist Riccarda Caflisch.
+He performed many premieres and many solo pieces were dedicated to him.
+In 2002 he won the “Werther Benzi” solo double bass competition, and in 2006 he got the Stipendiumpreis of the IMD of Darmstadt.